PolinaTolkachova/golf-app-live-scoring/docs/userStoriesEn.md

 - **Acceptance Criteria:**
     - Select a tournament and input scores for an active tournament.

-### 2. Edit Score
 - **User Story:**
-    - As a player, I want to edit a submitted score within a specified time frame.
+    - As a player, I want to edit a submitted score.
 - **Acceptance Criteria:**
-    - Edit scores for a hole before the round is finalized.
+    - The ability to edit scores for each hole before the round is finalized.